Store Locator

 MEGA Don Quijote Sapporo Tanukikoji Honten

 A trip to Sapporo isn’t complete without some shopping.
 Start at Nijo Market for some fresh seafood, then head to Tanukikoji Shopping Street for everything from traditional crafts to modern fashion.
 Finally, don’t miss MEGA Don Quijote Sapporo Tanukikoji Honten – a 24/7 Japanese megastore (just five minutes walk from Ramen Alley) packed with quirky souvenirs, Japanese snacks, beauty products, and so much more.
-Just don’t forget an extra suitcase for your haul!
+Just don’t forget to get an extra suitcase for your flight back home.